Dot Map

 Styles

 The Styles section enables you to control various visual elements of the charts, such as colors, labels, and more.
 It is available for most chart types, and the options vary depending on the chart selected.
-For a glossary of all styles, see Styles.
 Style options specific to this chart are listed below.

 Color - Change the color of the dot shown on the map.

-Map Region - Choose one of the predetermined areas as the initial view of the map -- you can always zoom in or out of the chosen area.
+Map Region - Select a predetermined area as the initial view of the map.
+You can always zoom in or out of the selected area.

-Symbol Opacity - Set the degree of the symbol opacity from solid to more opaque to see the map behind it better.
+Symbol Opacity - Set the degree of the symbol opacity to improve the view of the background map.

 Map Borders - Show or hide country and region borders on your map.

-Allow Clustering - Turn on or off clustering of data points - when the checkbox is empty, the individual data points are shown; when the box is checked, data points within the same geolocation are joined together in a single symbol.
+Allow Clustering - Manage clustering of data points.
+When unchecked, the map displays individual data points.
+When checked, the map groups data points within the same geolocation as a single symbol.

-- Data Labels - Label the dots where more than one geolocation points are clustered together.
+Data Labels - Label the dots where multiple geolocation points are clustered.

 Format